minio/kes-docs/content/tutorials/getting-started.md

    **Important:**

-   - Windows: Invoke the Windows executable file from the terminal, PowerShell, or Command Prompt.
+   - For Windows: Invoke the Windows executable file from the terminal, PowerShell, or Command Prompt.
      You cannot double click the file from the Windows graphical user interface.

-   - MacOS: Create an exception to allow MacOS to open the executable downloaded from the Internet.
+   - For macOS: Create an exception to allow macOS to open the executable downloaded from the Internet.

      1. Locate the binary in Finder.
      2. `CTRL + Click` the file, then select `Open`.